Algorithms for the ferromagnetic Potts model on expanders: Low-Temperature Algorithms

 In Theorem~\ref{thm:mainpotts}, we deal with the class of $d$-regular $2$-expanders and triangle-free $d$-regular $1$-expanders.
 Both these families of graphs satisfy

-In particular, this also holds for $Q_d$.
-Property~\eqref{eqn:mincut2} is immediate in $d$-regular 2-expanders, and follows from Mantel's theorem~\cite{Mantel} in the triangle-free 1-expanding case.
-The expansion condition suffices for $|A|\ge 2d-2$, and if $|A|<2d-2$, then we use the bound which follows from Mantel's theorem.
+In particular, this also holds for the hypercube $Q_d$.
+Property~\eqref{eqn:mincut2} is immediate in $d$-regular 2-expanders and follows from Mantel's theorem~\cite{Mantel} in the triangle-free 1-expanding case.
+To see this, note that the expansion condition suffices for $|A|\ge 2d-2$, and if $|A|<2d-2$ then we use the bound which follows from Mantel's theorem.
 For $2\le |A| \le 2d-2$, this lower bound is at least $2d-2$ and property~\eqref{eqn:mincut2} follows.

 The min-cut of a graph is the minimum number of edges that need to be deleted in order to disconnect the remaining graph.
 Any $d$-regular graph $G$ that satisfies~\eqref{eqn:mincut2} also satisfies

 In other words, the smallest set of edges that can be deleted to disconnect the graph is simply the set of all edges incident to any given vertex.
 Throughout this section we will use that $G$ satisfies~\eqref{eqn:mincut2}, and therefore~\eqref{eqn:mincut1}.